TeamNCMC/features-from-dlc/README.md

 1. Install [Miniforge](https://conda-forge.org/download/) (choose the latest version for your system) as user, add conda to PATH and make it the default interpreter.
 1. Open a terminal (PowerShell in Windows) and run `conda init`.
 Restart the terminal.
-1. Download the Source code zip (from Releases on the right), unzip and put it in a relevant location (eg. `~/programs` or whatever).
-1. Browse to this location from the terminal :
-    ```bash
-    cd /path/to/the/smart/location/features-from-dlc
-    ```
 1. Create a virtual environment named "ffd" :
     ```bash
     conda create -n ffd python=3.12